 RadRover 6 Plus

 Getting around town by bike shouldn’t feel like a substitute for going to the gym.
-With its easy step-thru design and 750W motor, the RadRover 6 Plus is a fat-tire bike capable of off-roading but feels great in city riding.
-Thanks to a semi-integrated battery, this bike has a lower center of gravity than many similar bikes, making handling calmer and yet more nimble.
+With its easy step-thru design and 750W motor, the Rad Power Bikes RadRover 6 Plus is a fat-tire bike capable of off-roading, but feels great in city riding.
+Thanks to a semi-integrated batter, this bike has a lower center of gravity than many similar bikes, making handling calmer and yet more nimble.

 Riders can choose between five levels of pedal assist to right-size the assistance they get.
 A simple user interface makes choosing on the fly easy as well as reading the display while pedaling.
 Fat-tire electric bikes, like this one with 4-in.-wide tires, offer a very comfortable ride and traction like a cat’s claws.
 Extras include integrated head and tail lights and even brake lights when a rider pulls the brake levers.
 Riders can choose between a traditional frame and a step-thru design for easier starts.

 What sets this apart from some other fat tire e-bikes we’ve got on our best e-bikes list is how smoothly the RadRover 6 Plus delivers from the motor.
-Many fat tire e-bikes are aggressively set up, but the Rover emphasizes comfort and stability, while still being capable to romp around on some massive tires.
+Many fat tire e-bikes are aggresively set up, but the Rover emphasises comfort and stability, while still being capable to romp around on some massive tires.

 - 750W motor for smooth acceleration and 28 mph maximum speed